Hostage-taker in Australia had been acquitted of terror plot

 "There is nothing that we've found thus far that would suggest to us that this was anything that was ... planned or done in concert with others," Ashton said.

-Khayre, a Somali refugee, served prison sentences for arson and violent crimes unrelated to extremism before being paroled in November, Ashton said.
+Khayre, a Somali refugee, has an extensive and violent criminal record.
+He was sentenced in 2012 to 5 ? years in prison on convictions including aggravated burglary after beating a woman in her home.

+He was initially denied parole after serving a minimum three years but was released on Dec.
+8, Deputy Police Commissioner Shane Patton said.

-Prime Minister Malcolm Turnbull said he would speak with state leaders Friday about changing state laws so that dangerous criminals like Khayre were not released from prison early on parole.
+Prime Minister Malcolm Turnbull said he would speak with state leaders Friday about changing state laws so that dangerous criminals are not released from prison early on parole.

-"There have been too many cases of people on parole committing violent offences of this kind," Turnbull told reporters.
+"There have been too many cases of people on parole committing violent offenses of this kind," Turnbull told reporters.

-On Monday, Khayre booked an appointment with an escort in an apartment building in Brighton and arrived carrying a shotgun, sparking a 2-hour siege.
+Police said Khayre booked an appointment on Monday with an escort in an apartment building in Brighton and arrived carrying a sawed-off shotgun, sparking a 2-hour siege.

 Police were called after neighbors heard the shotgun discharge as Khayre killed a Chinese-born Australian man employed by the escort agency in the lobby.